Epidaurus

 To get a sense of just how big the monument is, we suggest you climb to the top of the theatre, without looking behind you, and stare down at the stage.
 It's also amusing to test the auditorium’s acoustics by talking from the orchestra.

-Other landmarks in Epidaurus
+Other Landmarks in Epidaurus

 The following sights are located in the archaeological site, near the ancient theatre:

-- Temple of Asclepius: Founded in honor of Asclepius, son of Apollo and god of health, the Temple of Asclepius was one of the most important sanctuaries in Greece.
+- Temple of Asclepius: Founded in honour of Asclepius, son of Apollo and god of health, the Temple of Asclepius was one of the most important sanctuaries in Greece.
 Presently, only a few columns are still standing.

 - Tholos: A circular building made of white marble with columns surrounding it.
 It's believed to have been a temple, but it hasn’t been confirmed.